THE BIBLE ON THE SUBJECT OF CHRISTIAN DRESS

 Christian Piety

-Based on these principles, it's important to question our motives for wearing jewelry.
+Based on the above principles, it's important to question our motives for wearing jewelry.
 What we may discover is that adorning ourselves with jewelry is not only vain, but also costly and emblematic of the world’s idolatry.

 (C) Makeup

-Like jewelry, makeup is yet another vain practice that is clearly condemned when considering the New Testament principles previously examined.
-In fact, even the Old Testament would seem to condemn it.
-Take for instance the story of Jezebel.
+Like jewelry, makeup is another vain practice that is clearly condemned when considering the New Testament principles previously outlined.
+Even the Old Testament highlights the use of make up in a negative light.
+Consider the story of Jezebel.
 As queen of Israel, Jezebel was also the high priestess of Baal.
-She was known for her brazen idolatry and many evil acts.
+She was known for her brazen idolatry and many acts of evil.
 When Jehu came to enact the wrath of God upon the house of Ahab (2 Kin.
 9:30), she painted her face in hopes of intimidating him.
 This was the mark of her pagan identity and she sought to disarm God's servant with her status.

-Clearly, the wearing of makeup is not becoming for a woman of godly stature.
-Instead, it speaks of pride and vanity and represents deception (false beauty).
-Women who wear makeup do so to either conceal or exaggerate their true looks because they are dissatisfied with their natural God-given appearance.
+Clearly, the wearing of makeup is unbecoming for a woman of godly character, as it often reflects attitudes of pride, vanity, and discontentment with our natural God-given appearance.
+Women who wear makeup do so to either conceal or exaggerate their true image because they are dissatisfied with how God made them.
 How sad!

-The 1956 edition of Encyclopedia Americana states the following in regards to makeup:
+The 1956 edition of Encyclopedia Americana provides the following pertinent info in regards to makeup:

 “The last two decades have seen make-up progress from its early category of woman’s conceit to become an art and an integral part of feminine beauty and psychology.
 Chief credit for this about-face and the widespread use of cosmetics should go to the motion picture industry, which set new standards of beauty and…brought new products and principles of application and use to the world’s women” (Encyclopedia Americana, Vol. 18, 1956 Edit., p.
 157).